michael-h-patrianna/chain-offer-exporter-test/docs/architecture.md

 ## Quick Decision Tree

 **"Where do I put X?"**
-1. Is it a visual component representing a part of the questline? → `src/lib/components/renderers/`
+1. Is it a visual component representing a part of the chainoffer? → `src/lib/components/renderers/`
 2. Is it logic for handling game state (e.g., unlocking a quest)? → `src/lib/hooks/`
 3. Is it a helper for parsing or math? → `src/lib/utils/`
 4. Is it a type definition? → `src/lib/types.ts`